Diamond Sutra

-A copy of the Tang dynasty–Chinese version of the Diamond Sūtra was found among the Dunhuang manuscripts in 1900 by Daoist monk Wang Yuanlu and sold to Aurel Stein in 1907.
-They are dated back to 11 May 868.
-It is, in the words of the British Library, "the earliest dated printed book".
+A copy of the Tang dynasty Diamond Sūtra was found among the Dunhuang manuscripts in 1900 by Daoist monk Wang Yuanlu and sold to Aurel Stein in 1907.
+It dates back to May 11, 868 CE and is broadly considered to be the oldest extant printed book, although other, earlier, printed materials on paper exist that predate this artifact.
+It is in the collection of the British Library.

-It is also the first known creative work with an explicit public domain dedication, as its colophon at the end states that it was created "for universal free distribution".
+The book of the diamond sutra is also the first known creative work with an explicit public domain dedication, as its colophon at the end states that it was created "for universal free distribution".